squads-fabrica-software/react-camera/README.md

 | **overlayWidth**     | Number or "100%"           | "100%"          | Width of the overlay image.                                                                                    |
 | **overlayHeight**    | Number or "100%"           | "100%"          | Height of the overlay image.                                                                                   |
 | **overlayPosition**  | "center" or "cover"        | "cover"         | On "center" it centers the image with top and left 50%, on "cover" it places the image with top and left 0.    |

+### CropToFit

+This feature aims to crop cameras with other resolutions to 3:4 resolution.
+For example, if you're on desktop with a webcam that has a landscape orientation and you want it to be on 3:4.
+The video player will center and hide the rest of the video player that overflows the 3:4 resolution.
+The image screenshot will also be cropped accordingly.

+_3:4 is the only resolution supported at the moment.
+Hopefully we'll be able to support other resolutions in the future._

+**Example:**

+Only the highlighted area will be shown in the screen to the user and the screenshot will be cropped acordingly.

+_What happens under the hood:_

+_How the user sees it on the screen:_

+_Cropped screenshot:_